 Los Angeles California 90017

-This southern California law firm has personal injury attorneys and workers’ compensation attorneys, so they have two different ways available to obtain mesothelioma compensation for you and your loved ones.
+This southern California law firm has personal injury mesothelioma lawsuit attorneys and mesothelioma workers’ compensation attorneys, so they have two different ways available to obtain mesothelioma compensation for you and your loved ones.
 In some cases, both avenues may be pursued.

 Early, Lucarelli, Sweeney & Meisenkothen